ppannattee/LLM-Project-Playground/projects/LittleParrot/description.md

 ###  LittleParrot vs. SmolLM-2-135M-Instruct

-Below are example outputs from LittleParrot compared to the [SmolLM-2-135M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-135M-Instruct##training)
+Below are example outputs from LittleParrot compared to the SmolLM-2-135M-Instruct

 ***

-**Propt**: Who was the first woman to win a Nobel Prize?
+**Prompt**: Who was the first woman to win a Nobel Prize?

 **LittleParrot 🦜**:
 ```